learn-co-curriculum/dsc-http-request-response-lab/README.md

 Perform the following tasks :
 * Set parameters to reflect the lat and long of New York  (40.71, -74)
-* Send a get request to OpenNotify passing in the lat long parameters as k:v pairs in a dictionary i.e. {"lat": 40.71, "lon": -74}
+* Send a get request to OpenNotify passing in the lat long parameters as k:v pairs in a dictionary
 * Check the status code and interpret
 * Print the header information and the returned content